 - The restoration of purpose

-While medication can be an effective tool in combating addiction, anxiety, and depression, you can still beat addiction without them.
+While medication can be seen as a tool in combating addiction, anxiety, and depression, you can still beat addiction without them and don’t have to worry about becoming dependent on them.
 Outpatient alcohol & drug rehab, first and foremost, is about harnessing one’s inner potential.
 Many addicts have found effective alternatives to overcome addiction—and many programs have studied these alternatives to offer full support.

 Science thoroughly supports exercise as an effective addiction treatment method.
 CNN, for example, reports an animal study in which lab animals exposed to exercise wheels were less likely to consume cocaine.
 Other studies have found similar results, helping patients understand exercise’s many benefits on the brain, cognitive function, emotion and addiction recovery.